gwexploratoryaudits/r2b2/docs/audit_design_guide.md

     - Updated and complete documentation for a class or module.
     - A new set of test cases (which are hopefully passing).
   - Write useful commits messages. **Do not** use `git commit -m`.
 Instead, use one of
-    ```
+    ```bash
-    git commit -a   // to stage and commit all tracked files, or
+    $ git commit -a   // to stage and commit all tracked files, or
-    git commit      // to commit all staged files
+    $ git commit      // to commit all staged files
     ```
     to commit your changes and open a text editor where you can write you commit message.
 Commit messages should be a short, one-line summary (no more than 50 characters) followed by a blank line, then a detailed summary of changes:
     ```